MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/apac-sau-sales-tax.md

 [!include[banner](../includes/banner.md)]

 This topic walks you through setting up sales taxes for Saudi Arabia.
 Before you read this topic, it might be helpful to read [Sales tax overview](../general-ledger/indirect-taxes-overview.md).
-For information about regulatory requirements for Saudi Arabia, see [VAT for Saudi Arabia](https://www.vat.gov.sa/).
+For information about regulatory requirements for Saudi Arabia, see [VAT for Saudi Arabia (Government website)](https://www.vat.gov.sa/).

 ## Setting up sales tax for Saudi Arabia
 The following table lists the typical sales tax setup tasks with notes for sales tax in Saudi Arabia.